MokshaMevada/ATC_AssignmentMoksha/README.md

 input : f: takes input string of z3 formula output : creates list of atomic formulas

+#this function on execution takes value from user for all variables.
 def compute(f, n, lst)
 input : f: takes input string of z3 formula,n: total no. of variables,lst: list of value of variables given in input output : compute the satisfiability for given values